saezlab/.github/README.md

 1. Install [poetry](https://python-poetry.org/) if you don't have it already installed
-2. Create the `poetry` environment required to run the Python script generating the markdown for the landing page
+2. Create the `poetry` environment required to run the Python script generating the markdown for the landing page by running `poetry install`
 3. Do your edits:
    - The main text can be edited in [`profile/src/README.main.md`](profile/src/README.main.md)